This Means War (film): Plot

 Both men bug Lauren's phone so they can spy on her when she is on dates with the other one.
-They overhear her tell Trish that she is going to need to have sex with them both to decide which one is the right one.
+They overhear her telling Trish that she is going to need to have sex with them both to decide which one is the right one.
 This leads to both men taking steps to ensure she does not sleep with the other.
 FDR discovers that Heinrich has arrived in town to kill them.
-He interrupts Tuck's date with Lauren to warn Tuck about Heinrich, but Tuck doesn't believe him.
+He interrupts Tuck's date with Lauren to warn Tuck about Heinrich, but Tuck does not believe him.
 They engage in an extended fight, and Lauren discovers that they are best friends.
 She angrily leaves with Trish, but the women are kidnapped by Heinrich and his men, who are pursued by FDR and Tuck.

 FDR and Tuck rescue Lauren and Trish after a car chase.
 On Lauren's advice, they shoot out the headlights on Heinrich's SUV, sending the car rolling towards them.
-With Lauren standing in the path of the SUV, FDR and Tuck, on opposite sides of the road, urge her to come to their side and she chooses FDR's side, while Heinrich dies when his car crashes.
+With Lauren standing in the path of the SUV, FDR and Tuck, on opposite sides of the road, urge her to come to their side, and she chooses FDR's side, while Heinrich dies when his car crashes.
 Lauren has decided to be with FDR, and Tuck makes amends with him.
 Later, Joe is at his karate lesson with Tuck when Katie comes to pick Joe up.
-Tuck and Katie re-introduce themselves to each other and she invites him out for a meal as a family.
+Tuck and Katie reintroduce themselves to each other and she invites him out for a meal as a family.

 Shortly thereafter, FDR and Tuck go on a mission.
 They are about to parachute out of a Chinook helicopter when FDR reveals that he will be marrying Lauren and asks Tuck to be his best man.
-He reveals that he had sex with Katie before she met Tuck but no longer feels guilty because Tuck had sex with Lauren.
-Tuck reveals that they did not go all the way and angrily tackles FDR out of the helicopter.
+He reveals that he had sex with Katie before she met Tuck, but no longer feels guilty because Tuck had sex with Lauren.
+Tuck reveals that they did not go all the way, and angrily tackles FDR out of the helicopter.